 Is this the best fan on the market?
-Why yes, it certainly is.
-The recipient of numerous awards. the MeacoFan 1056 Air Circulator isn't terribly cheap but it'll repay the investment and we've really enjoyed having it in our home.
+In our humble opinion, yes.
+MeacoFan's 1056 Air Circulator isn't terribly cheap, but it'll repay the investment and we've really enjoyed having it in our home.

-Build-quality from the UK company is very good, but the materials used are only just on the right-side of plasticky.
-A leather carry strap adds a bit of quality.
+Build-quality from the UK company is very good, and the materials used are just on the right-side of plasticky.
+A leather carry strap also adds a bit of quality.